-Role / position title Responsibilities Name of the person Project Coordinator Manage and implement the SEP Dissemination of Project Information Record grievances Has the overall responsibility for oversight of development and execution of the SEP Responsible for including the annual budget required for implementation Nerissa Fergus Safeguard Team Social Safeguards Specialist Interface with stakeholders and respond to comments or questions about the project or consultation process.
-Provide contact information if stakeholders have questions or comments about the project or consultation process.
-DeAnna Ralph interim

-Role / position title Responsibilities Name of the person Document interactions with stakeholders Maintain database, records for SEP Coordinate public meetings, workshops, and group discussions.
-Manage grievance redress mechanism Monitor the implementation of the SEP Project sensitization and awareness.
-Undertake two rounds of visits to the affected communities a month or as necessary.
-Hold small meetings /consultations Monitor gender-based violence (GBV) and SEA SEA/SH risk management procedures Workers' code of conduct Provide guidelines for universal access design in line with ESS4 Monitor land acquisition and displacement Maintain a registry of displaced persons Monitoring of cultural heritage Identify, assess, and manage the potential environmental and social risks and impacts of the project.
-Ensure that relevant measures related to the code of conduct, impacts on livelihoods, citizen engagement, and social inclusion are adhered to.
-Promote safety and health at work Promote fair treatment, non-discrimination, and equal opportunity for project workers.
-Provide project workers with accessible means to raise workplace concerns.
+Role / position Responsibilities

+title

+Project Manage and implement the SEP

+Coordinator Dissemination of Project Information

+Record grievances

+Has the overall responsibility for oversight of

+development and execution of the SEP

+Role / position Responsibilities

+title

+Responsible for including the annual budget

+required for implementation

+Safeguard Team

+Social Safeguards Interface with stakeholders and respond to

+Specialist comments or questions about the project or

+consultation process.

+Provide contact information if stakeholders have

+questions or comments about the project or

+consultation process.

+Document interactions with stakeholders

+Maintain database, records for SEP

+Coordinate public meetings, workshops, and

+group discussions.

+Manage grievance redress mechanism

+Monitor the implementation of the SEP

+Project sensitization and awareness.Undertake two rounds of visits to the affected

+communities a month or as necessary.

+Hold small meetings /consultations

+Monitor gender-based violence (GBV) and SEA

+SEA/SH risk management procedures

+Workers' code of conduct

+Provide guidelines for universal access design in line with ESS4

+Monitor land acquisition and displacement

+Maintain a registry of displaced persons

+Monitoring of cultural heritage

+Identify, assess, and manage the potential

+environmental and social risks and impacts of the

+project.

+Ensure that relevant measures related to the code

+of conduct, impacts on livelihoods, citizen

+engagement, and social inclusion are adhered to.

+Promote safety and health at work

+Promote fair treatment, non-discrimination, and

+equal opportunity for project workers.

+Role / position Responsibilities title Provide project workers with accessible means to raise workplace concerns.
 Ensure that relevant elements of Occupational Health and Safety (OSH) that fall under ESS2 are implemented.
 Anticipate to avoid/mitigate adverse impacts on the health and safety of project-affected communities.
-Provide opportunities for stakeholder views to be

-Role / position title Responsibilities considered throughout the project life cycle.
-Name of the person Environment Specialist Monitor measures related to pollution and how it affects communities.
+Provide opportunities for stakeholder views to be considered throughout the project life cycle.
+Environment Specialist Monitor measures related to pollution and how it affects communities.
 Monitor impacts on surrounding biodiversity Occupational and community health and safety Review measures to avoid/mitigate potential impacts of natural habitats and ecosystem services.
 Assess and Manage Environmental Risks and Impacts.
 Anticipate to avoid/mitigate community environmental adverse impacts.
 Ensure that relevant Measures to address potential environmental impacts are defined.
-Nyasha Hamilton interim Other Staff Communication Specialist Develop and implement effective communication strategies Plan and manage the content of all material to be communicated Respond to communication -related issues in a timely manner Ensure that employees are aware of changes and implementation status of projects components Develop and disseminate public relations material that increases visibility of the project implementation Manage internal communication Draft content (e.g press releases) doe mass media or project websites Laise with media and
+Communication Specialist Develop and implement effective communication strategies Plan and manage the content of all material to be communicated Respond to communication -related issues in a timely manner Ensure that employees are aware of changes and implementation status of projects components Develop and disseminate public relations material that increases visibility of the project

+Role / position Responsibilities

+title

+implementation

+Manage internal communication

+Draft content (e.g press releases) doe mass media

+or project websites

+Laise with media and